rudrojuu/terraform-ansible-apache-setup/README.md

 # Terraform + Ansible Project: Apache Setup on AWS EC2

-This is a beginner-friendly DevOps project that uses **Terraform** to provision an EC2 instance on AWS and **Ansible** to configure Apache web server on it.
+This is a beginner-friendly DevOps project that uses **Terraform** to provision an EC2 instance on AWS and **Ansible** to configure an Apache web server on it.

 ---

 ## Project Structure

-- `terraform/` — contains files to provision EC2 instance.
+- `terraform/` — contains files to provision the EC2 instance.
 - `ansible/` — contains Ansible inventory and playbook for Apache setup.

 ---